urfave/cli/docs/v2/manual.md

 #### Required Flags

 You can make a flag required by setting the `Required` field to `true`.
-If an end-user fails to provide a required flag, they will be shown a default error message, or a custom message if one is defined.
-To define a custom error message for a required flag, set the `RequiredFlagErr` field equal to a `cli.FlagErr` struct with a `Custom` field of `true` and a `Message` field containing the custom error message.
-Default and custom error messages can be mixed with default messages displayed before custom messages.
+If a user does not provide a required flag, they will be shown an error message.

-For example this:
+Take for example this app that reqiures the `lang` flag:

 ```go
 package main